hoodiehq-archive/documentation/tutorials/index.md

 You would love to have a new app?
 Sure!
 <pre><code>$ hoodie new hoodietut</code></pre>

-Please make sure to be on the right path.
-If you are not sure, if you are, use **pwd**.
 Hoodie creates your new folder with all includes and files in the current path, you are on right now.

 ### 1. Start Your App and Test It